EtheaDev/SVGIconImageList/README.md

  654  | Papirus         |   547ms |   781ms |  547ms |   891ms |
 5366  | Material-Design |  5031ms |  5094ms | 6531ms |  5828ms |

 As you can see, the four engines perform differently depending on the icons and their complexity, but the two native Delphi implementation are the best.
+Notice that Image32 and Cairo are the only engines capable of rendering blur effect (that is always slow to calculate): this is the reason of "slow" performance to rendere Papirus icons that contains blur effect.

 ### Available from Delphi XE6 to Delphi 10.4 (32bit and 64bit platforms)